Content delivery networks are used for over 44% of the top million websites, including high-traffic websites like ours.

 When someone visits a website, their computer makes a request for all the files necessary to display the web page.

 If the website is hosted on a single server, then all those files will be requested from that origin server.
 This can cause slow load times if the server is located far away from the end user or experiences high traffic volume.

 With a content delivery network, the website’s files are stored on multiple CDN servers worldwide.

 When a file is requested from the origin server, their computer will connect to a nearby server on the globally distributed network, resulting in faster load times.
 For this reason, CDN edge servers are often strategically placed at the networks edge.
 By “network edge” we mean the geographic area where a computer or network connects to the greater Internet.

 From that geographic location, they can deliver content and network traffic to another network.

 Once connected, the adjoining origin server responds to requests from both networks in terms of delivering content, web applications, online video, and improved load times to various website owners.

-In short, handling data requests in a distributed network instead on a single origin server is the essential idea behind content delivery networks.
+In short, handling data requests in a globally distributed network instead on a single origin server is the essential idea behind content delivery network CDN.

 What Is The Difference Between A CDN And A Web Server?